wow-actions/welcome/README.md

 # Welcome

-> GitHub action to give a welcome comment on first issue or PR 💖
+Welcomes new users by creating a comment in the first time issue/PR

 ## Usage